gestoos/gestoos-cinder-samples/README.md

 ## Advanced interaction

-For further information on Gestoos SDK API, please refer to www.gestoos.com or contact us at info@gestoos.com
+For further information on Gestoos SDK API, please refer to www.gestoos.com or contact us at info@gestoos.com.
+The SDK documentation also contains information about the classes being used in the cinder samples.